The hippopotamus is a large semiaquatic mammal that is native to sub-Saharan Africa.

 There are two living species of hippopotamuses, and five living subspecies.

-The two hippo species are the common hippopotamus amphibious and the pygmy hippopotamus (Choeropsis liberiensis).
+The two living hippo species are the common hippopotamus (Hippopotamus amphibius) and the pygmy hippopotamus (Choeropsis liberiensis).

 The five hippo subspecies are the Angola hippopotamus (H. a. constrictus), Cape hippopotamus (H. a. capensis), East African hippopotamus (H. a. kiboko), Great northern hippopotamus (H. a. amphibius) and the West African hippopotamus (H. a. tschadensis).

-The hippopotamus's closest living relatives are members are cetaceans.
+The hippopotamus's closest living relatives are members of the cetaceans infraorder.
 An example of a cetacean is a dolphin.

 Even though the hippopotamus isn't a predator it's very aggressive.
 It's considered one of the most dangerous animals on the African continent.